ujjawal274/Only_Practice_Of_SQL/README.md

 New

 I Practiced a New Revision Set that have 20 questions...
-And upload a .txt file of this set
+And upload a .txt file of this the set, so basically this is the raw data set / structure.

 # 💡 Skills Developed